FEIT Student General Access UNIX Servers

 A third host is available for specific subjects requiring some form of direct Internet access (such as COMP30023, COMP90014, COMP90016).
 Your lecturer or demonstrator will advise if you are allowed and required to use this host:

-Should system performance become an issue, please contact MSE IT Services for assessment and system resources may be increased if required.
+Should system performance become an issue, please contact FEIT IT Services for assessment and system resources may be increased if required.

 Access and Availability